Quantitative ergodicity for the symmetric exclusion process with stationary initial data

-In this section we consider the two species SEP with annihilation obtaining - for suitable stationary initial condition - an upper bound for the probability that at time $t>0$ the origin is occupied by either types of particles.
-Given a probability $\wp$ on $\ms S$ the law of the two species SEP with annihilation and initial datum $\wp$ is denoted by $\bb P_\wp$, the corresponding expectation by $\bb E_\wp$.
-For $\wp\in\ms P_{\tau,e}(\ms S)$, the set of translation invariant and ergodic probabilities on $\ms S$, we let $B(\wp)\in [0,+\infty]$ be defined by
+In this section we consider the two species SEP with annihilation obtaining -- for suitable stationary initial data -- an upper bound for the probability that at time $t>0$ the origin is occupied by either types of particles.
+Given a probability $\wp$ on $\ms S$ the law of the two species SEP with annihilation, i.e.\ the process generated by \eqref{2.2}, and initial datum $\wp$ is denoted by $\bb P_\wp$, the corresponding expectation by $\bb E_\wp$.
+For $\wp\in\ms P_{\tau,e}(\ms S)$, the set of stationary and ergodic probabilities on $\ms S$, we set

 where $\wp\big(\xi_0=\alpha \, ; \,\xi_x=\beta\big) := \wp\big(\xi_0=\alpha \, , \,\xi_x=\beta\big) -\wp\big(\xi_0=\alpha) \wp\big(\xi_x=\beta\big)$.

 \begin{theorem} For each $d$ there exists a constant $C$ such that for any $t> 0$ and any $\wp\in\ms P_{\tau,e}(\ms S)$ satisfying $\wp(\xi_0=-1)=\wp(\xi_0=1)$